Azewijn

 Azewijn is a village in the Dutch province of Gelderland and the municipality Montferland, and is about 3 km east of the town of 's-Heerenberg.

 The larger part of Azewijn is known as "Groot-Azewijn" (Greater Azewijn), with the hamlet "Klein-Azewijn" (Lesser Azewijn) about 1 km to the north.

 Azewijn was first mentioned in 1025 as 'Asawon'; but the etymology is unclear.
 The village belonged to the Kingdom of Prussia before it became part of the Netherlands in 1816.
 Population in 1840 was 525.
-St Matthews Church at Azewijn was built in 1891.
+St Matthew's Church at Azewijn was built in 1891.
 It was burnt down by Germans on 31 March 1945, and was rebuilt in 1950–1951.